-Ornamental Garden Calendar for May
+Ornamental Garden Calendar For July

 May is one of the busiest and exciting times in the garden.
 The days are getting warmer and longer.
 Plants are quickly filling out, weeds are establishing, and insects are buzzing all around.
 The trees are breaking out in leaf and spring flowering trees and shrubs are putting on their show.
 Mid May is also when we here in southern Ontario typically begin planting out … Continue reading Ornamental Garden Calendar for May